-Gentle massage or self massage using a foam roller helps increase blood flow and flexibility of healing tissues.
+Seeing a massage therapist for a gentle massage, or utilizing self-massage using a foam roller, helps increase blood flow and flexibility of healing tissues.
 Avoid deep tissue massage for at least a week after the onset of DOMS to avoid further traumatizing healing muscles.
-See Fig. 4 for directions on using a foam roll on the outer leg and hip muscles.
+See Fig. 4 for directions on using a foam roller on the outer leg and hip muscles.

-As a physical therapist, I am constantly trying to make changes to patients’ bodies by prescribing exercises to improve flexibility and strength.
+As a physical therapist, I work with patients to improve their strength and flexibility through various treatment approaches and prescribed exercise. am constantly trying to make changes to patients’ bodies by prescribing exercises to improve flexibility and strength.
 During the short period of DOMS, the body is primed for making these types of changes in a relatively short time.